Calotropis: Toxicity

+The milky sap of Calotropis plants is a toxic substance that can cause irritation when it comes into contact with the skin or eyes.
+The sap can be collected from various parts of the plant, including the flowers, stem, and leaves.
+The sap is extremely bitter and turns into a gluey coating that is resistant to soap, therefore it has to be treated immediately once it has fallen into the eye.

-The milky exudation from the plant is a corrosive poison.
-Calotropis species are poisonous plants; calotropin, a compound in the latex, is more toxic than strychnine.
+Calotropis species are toxic plants; calotropin, a compound in the latex, is more toxic than strychnine.
 Calotropin is similar in structure to two cardiac glycosides which are responsible for the cytotoxicity of Apocynum cannabinum.
 Extracts from the flowers of Calotropis procera have shown strong cytotoxic activity.
-The extracts are also harmful to the eyes.

 Cattle often stay away from the plants because of their unpleasant taste and their content of cardiac glycosides.

+The toxic ingredients of Calotropis plants, including Calotropis procera, can be preserved in liquid form, and they naturally disintegrate over time.
+Calotropis leaves are used as fodder for animals once they are dried.

+Medicinal properties

+Calotropis, a genus of plants that includes species such as Calotropis gigantea and Calotropis procera, has been traditionally used for its medicinal properties in various cultures.
+The following are some of the reported medicinal uses of Calotropis: